 - Original Records: Records that were created at or near the time of an event, such as; birth, marriage, death or census records.

 - Many local libraries have good genealogical materials, especially for the surrounding areas of the library's location.
-Check Family History Centers, they are an excellent place to obtain records.
+Check Family History Centers, they are an excellent place to view records.

 - Look at a broad time period.
 Check for spelling variations, write down your results, document your source, even if you come up empty-handed (it will keep you from checking the same source again).

-- Copy the information to family group sheets and pedigree charts.
+- Record the information to family group sheets and pedigree charts (see Tools tab).

 - Organize the information.
 Use a system that works for you, i.e.: cards, notebooks, or computer.